lzxnau/jljl/src/jpl/pytorch/framework/data-loading-pipeline.md

 ## {doc}`torch.utlis.data <pytorch:data>` Package

-PyTorch's data package plays a crucial role in deep learning pipelines, with three foundational classes at its core: [Dataset]{.wpr},[IterableDataset]{.wpr}, and [DataLoader]{.wpr}.
-The Dataset class supports both [map-style]{.wpg}
-and [iterable-style]{.wpg} datasets, while the DataLoader efficiently handles the complex tasks of data loading, sampling, batching, and data feeding.
-For map-style datasets, custom [Sampler]{.wpr}s can be used to meet specific needs.
+PyTorch's data package plays a crucial role in deep learning pipelines, with three foundational classes at its core: [Dataset]{.pcls}, [IterableDataset]{.pcls}, and [DataLoader]{.pcls}.
+The Dataset class supports both [map-style]{.wpg} and [iterable-style]{.wpg} datasets, while the DataLoader efficiently handles the complex tasks of data loading, sampling, batching, and data feeding.
+For map-style datasets, custom [Sampler]{.pcls}s can be used to meet specific needs.
 IterableDataset is particularly valuable for dealing with data that exceeds available memory or requires computationally expensive loading.
-This class allows data to be processed and streamed in an iterative manner.
-Furthermore, PyTorch's DataLoader is adept at handling asynchronous and multiprocessing workflows, enhancing data loading performance through configurable parameters such as num_workers, pin_memory, and multiprocessing, all tailored to specific hardware and data loading requirements.
+This class allows data to be processed and streamed in an iterative manner.Furthermore, PyTorch's DataLoader is adept at handling asynchronous and multiprocessing workflows, enhancing data loading performance through configurable parameters such as num_workers, pin_memory, and multiprocessing, all tailored to specific hardware and data loading requirements.

 ---